nevakee716/Search/help/Help_layout.md

 The options are the following :
 ### Complementary Nodes
-Used to add some data into the scope of search
+Used to add some data into the scope of search.
+Ex : `["nodeId1", "nodeId2"]`
 ### Exact match
 Indicates whether you want to search for the exact term or not.
 For exemple, if you look for "data" you can choose if you want a match when an object contains the word "database" or not.
 _This option can be modified at the user level._